acm-projects/French-Press/README.md

 * [Flutter] - Flutter is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
 * [Firebase] - Integrates easily with both Flutter and React.
 * [Android Studio] - You should know why.
+* [git] - Pretty terminal.
+Download git BASH.

 ### Installation

 ##### Getting started with React Native:
 React Native's documentation describes how to install it perfectly.
+Open git or Terminal and run this command:
 ```sh
 > npx react-native init MyTestApp
 ```
-after running that command follow the rest of the article to quickly create a mock app: [React Native Installation]
+after running, follow the rest of the article to quickly create a mock app: [React Native Installation]

 ##### Getting started with Flutter:
 Follow Flutter's installation docs: [Flutter Installation]